flatcar-archive/flatcar-docs/os/sdk-modifying-coreos.md

 These are the instructions for building Flatcar Linux itself.
 By the end of the guide you will build a developer image that you can run under KVM and have tools for making changes to the code.

 Flatcar Linux is an open source project.
-All of the source for Flatcar Linux is available on [github][github-coreos].
+All of the source for Flatcar Linux is available on [github][github-flatcar].
 If you find issues with these docs or the code please send a pull request.

-Direct questions and suggestions to the [IRC channel][irc] or [mailing list][coreos-dev].
+Direct questions and suggestions to the [IRC channel][irc] or [mailing list][flatcar-dev].

 ## Getting started